OpenSkyLabOpenSkyLab

 All Set!

 Review your settings summary before starting.
 Shows the selected language and driver mode.
-Click 'Start OpenSkyLab' to enter the main application with the sky map and dashboard.
+Click through to enter the main application — the interactive sky map.

 Screenshot: All Set!